Ask our dietitians

 I'm the parent of a six-year-old girl and an eight-year-old boy.
 Is two cups of milk per day enough for each of them?
 Also, how much cheese should I give them on a daily basis?

 For adults aged 19 to 50, Canada's Food Guide recommends 2 servings of Milk and Alternatives every day and 3 servings for those aged 51 and over.
-One serving corresponds to 250 mL (1 cup) of milk or 175 g (¾ cup) of yogurt or 50 g (1 ½ oz or the size of two erasers) of cheese.
-Those quantities provide about the same amount of protein and calcium.
+One serving corresponds to 250 mL (1 cup) of milk or 175 g (¾ cup) of yogurt or 50 g (1 ½ oz or the size of 2 erasers) of cheese.
+Those quantities provide about the same amount of calcium.
 You can choose whatever you want as long as you eat your recommended daily servings.
 The idea is to have a variety of foods and to eat or cook them in different ways to avoid monotony and benefit from a variety of nutritious foods.